 Senior Vice President

-In March of 2011, she joined the board of the Incarnation Children’s Center—the only skilled nursing facility serving children living with HIV/AIDS in New York City.
-In 2016, Samantha helped launch an Association for Better New York's Working Women's Committee, which helps connect and find ways to support women from all sectors in New York.
+In March of 2011 she joined the board of the Incarnation Children’s Center—the only skilled nursing facility serving children living with HIV/AIDS in New York City.
+In 2016 Samantha helped launch an Association for Better New York's Working Women's Network, called ABNY Women, which strives to connect and empower women from all sectors in New York.
 In February of 2017, Samantha joined the Roundabout Theatre board.
-She is also on the board of the May & Samuel Rudin Family Foundation, as well as other family foundations.
+She is also on the board of the May & Samuel Rudin Family Foundation as well as other family foundations.

 Samantha is a proud New Yorker and a graduate of New York University’s Tisch School of the Arts.